PROPOSED DREDGING OF THE MILNERTON LAGOON IN THE DIEP RIVER ESTUARY, CAPE TOWN

 OPPORTUNITY TO PARTICIPATE

-The 30-day commenting period for the draft Basic Assessment Report and its associated appendices commences on Wednesday, 05 November 2025 and will end on Friday, 05 December 2025.
+The 30-day commenting period for the draft Basic Assessment Report and its associated appendices is now CLOSED.